Capabilities

 Response Model

-The model of the capabilities_token JWT response is available on Swaggerhub.
-For convenience the model of the parties_info object, contained within the token, is described below:
+The model of the capabilities_token JWT response is available on the iSHARE OpenAPI documentation.
+For convenience, the model of the parties_info object, contained within the token, is described below:

 Decoded capabilities_token parameters: